From VS Code to Neovim, is it worth it?

 Why would you choose to learn Vim?

 In my case I am fascinated by things that are easy to learn but can take decades to master.
-Whenever I learn something new with Vim my productivity and joy goes up.
+Whenever I learn something new with Vim my productivity and joy of coding goes up.
 I look for these things both in my work and hobbies.

 Hello Tmux